 Why Can I Hear Myself in My Headset | Reasons & Solutions For Hearing Yourself in Your Headset

-So, Why can I hear myself in my headset?
+So, why can I hear myself on my headset?
 Understanding the reasons behind hearing your voice in a headset is crucial to effectively addressing the issue.
 Let’s explore the common factors contributing to this echo problem.

 1. Others Speakers

-The echo caused by other speakers is a common scenario in online communication.
+Echoes caused by other speakers are a common scenario in online communication.
 This situation often arises when individuals use open speakers instead of headphones during conversations.

 The sound from their speakers is then picked up by their microphones, creating a feedback loop that introduces your voice back into the audio stream.
 This echo can be particularly pronounced during calls, leading to frustration and reduced call quality.